 In general, the standby UPS system will not do anything to improve the quality of the power line; it won’t clean up RF noise and it won’t regulate a line with unstable voltage.
 In fact, some of the standby UPS systems will have real problems with brownouts, where they begin switching back and forth rapidly between the inverter and line.

 The strong exceptions to this are some standby UPS systems built with ferroresonant transformers in them, like the Best Ferrups unit.
 The ferroresonant transformer continues providing power for a few cycles after the power goes out, just from the residual magnetism in the core, and those few cycles are enough for the inverter to pick up the slack smoothly without any dropout.
 The ferroresonant transformer also regulates incoming power over a wide range, filters line noise, and smooths out the noisy signal coming from the inverter so that the output waveform has less distortion than with a conventional standby UPS system.

 However, these units have the same disadvantages of other ferroresonant transformers; they still can add additional distortion if the power line is very clean, and they are still very sensitive to loading.
-Also, these UPS systems tend to be very expensive—although with the collapse of the internet boom, a lot of them are available used for reasonable prices on the surplus market.
-The dot.com world’s loss is your gain.
+Also, these UPS systems tend to be very expensive, although they tend to show up on the used-surplus market when your local internet startup runs out of venture capital and goes bust.

 Don’t buy power line conditioning products unless you either have a problem now, or you will be working in a place where you foresee a future problem.
 Just adding more stuff to your power line at random is about as effective as adding stuff to your signal path at random; it just wastes money and adds clutter.
 But if you do have a problem, get a product that is designed to solve that particular problem—there are a lot of fine products out there intended to fix them.